skasslatter/iw-news-explorer/README.md

   * a global search
   * a list of sources
 * As soon as the user changes the filters, the news must be updated.
-* She also must be able to save filters and watch the news associated with them later.
+* She also must be able to save filters (so called feeds: NewsFeed) and watch the news associated with them later.
 * She can see the saved filters in the navigation bar.
 * The app must look like `docs/sketch.jpg`